zmapleshine/Mintopa/README.md

 ![Language](https://img.shields.io/badge/language-Java-orange.svg)
 ![Language](https://img.shields.io/hexpm/l/plug)

+Develop "openelemetry-java-instrumentation" project in a lightweight way.
-Use maven to build opentelemetry-java-instrumentation.
+Use maven to build it.

 # What